 How to Make a Mirror Frame: Building the Frame

-- Determine the size of your farmhouse mirror frame.
-My existing builder grade mirrors are 30″ x 36″, so I made my mirror frame equal out to 32″ x 38″.
+- Determine the size of your mirror frame.
+My existing builder-grade mirrors are 30″ x 36″, so I made my mirror frame equal out to 32″ x 38″.

 - Optional step: beat the wood up.
 I knocked it around and beat it with pointy stuff.
 I also took a chisel and knocked the edges off in places.

-- For the arch, I measured 3 1/2″ from the edges of the board (since I used 1×4’s – actual measurement) and 3 1/2″ from the top.
+- Make the arch.
+For the arch, I measured 3 1/2″ from the edges of the board (since I used 1×4’s – actual measurement) and 3 1/2″ from the top.
 I placed nails at those 3 points and used a thin piece of flexible wood to draw the arch.
 (It snapped when I tried to take a picture of it.)
 Don’t worry about perfection here.
 Then I used a jigsaw to cut the arches.
-I sanded the edges really well.
+Sand the edges really well.

-- Make your cuts and attach with a kreg jig.
-I attached the shorter vertical pieces to the horizontal pieces.
+- Make your cuts and attach them with a kreg jig.
+Attached the shorter vertical pieces to the horizontal pieces.

 How to Get a Chippy Farmhouse Finish